TheFarix/TACLS-Declutter-Revised/README.md

 ##Known issues

 Just like Somnambulist's script, this script creates a new part that can be configured.
 The original TAC Life Support parts will continue to function on existing craft, but will no longer be available in the VAB or SPH.
-However, any craft built after the script is installed will break if you uninstall the script.
+However, any craft built with the life support parts after the script is installed will break if you uninstall the script.

 ##FAQ